 Notification: Any changes to the school day will be communicated via our Facebook page or our website, as well as an email to parents.

 We have three assemblies per term to celebrate our learning and share successes.
 These are on Fridays, every three weeks at 2.00pm.
 The dates are on the school calendar.
-Juniors lead the first one for the term, seniors the second and the final assembly is a celebration of learning of the children’s inquiries for the term.
-Parents and family are very welcome to attend all of these.
+Juniors and seniors lead one each and the final assembly is a celebration of learning of the children’s inquiries for the term.
+Parents, family and community are very welcome to attend all of these.

 Board of Trustees